 To transfer a call, select More > Transfer Caller and choose the contact from the list or enter their name.

 Add a Caller

-Note: You can add a max of 3 callers to your active call.
+You can add up to 3 callers to an active call.

 Call with Android Dialer